rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 fields is common, and because writing `let Point { x: x, y: y } = p;` contains a lot of duplication, there’s a shorthand for patterns that match struct
 fields: you only need to list the name of the struct field, and the variables created from the pattern will have the same names.
-Listing 18-13 shows code that behaves in the same way as the code in Listing 18-12, but the variables created in the `let` pattern are `x` and `y` instead of `a` and `b`:
+[Listing 18-13][Listing-18-13] shows code that behaves in the same way as the code in [Listing 18-12][Listing-18-12], but the variables created in the `let` pattern are `x` and `y` instead of `a` and `b`:

 <span class="filename">Filename: src/main.rs</span>